shakes76/PatternAnalysis-2023/lesion_detection_larsmoan/README.md

 - Train the model:
   Using rangpur cluster:
   ```
-  bash run_custom_train.sh
+  sbatch run_custom_train.sh
   ```
-  Using Google Colab GPU:
+  Or using Google Colab:
   [isic_train.ipynb](./isic_train.ipynb)
-- Run inference on testset
+- Run inference on testset:
   ```
-  bash
+  sbatch run_test.sh
   ```

 ### Model Architecture: open source [YOLOV7 Model](https://github.com/WongKinYiu/yolov7)

 ### Training
-Training the yolov7 model on the dataset can be done in two different ways:
-1. Using the isic_train.ipynb script
-- This utilizes the free GPU provided by google-colab for training.

-2. Using the rangpur cluster.
+Training was mainly done on the rangpur cluster,
-- Training can then be done using the run_custom_train.sh script.
-Here you can specify the number of epochs, batch size etc etc. Statistics from the training will be logged to the runs/ folder and wandb if that is enabled beforehand.

 - Details about the training process.
-- Hyperparameters used.
+- Hyperparameters used:
+  - Both p5 and p6 models were trained.
 - Training time, hardware details (if relevant).

 ### Results